+Generally, it is always important to ensure appropriate disposal of pet faeces.
 Environmental stages of protozoa (oocysts, cysts, sporocysts) may survive in a contaminated environment for prolonged periods.
 Regular intensive cleaning of potentially contaminated areas will reduce the number of infective stages.
 Premises such as breeding facilities or sanctuaries should be equipped with surfaces that are easy to decontaminate (smooth, chemically resistant) and should be generally kept as dry as possible.
 Efficient chemical disinfection depends on dry and clean surfaces.
+Effective cleaning prior to disinfection is essential for disinfection efficacy.
 A number of products have been certified in the EU as active against environmental parasite stages based on results of highly standardised tests e.g. in Germany (www.dvg.net).
-Most of these commercial products contain cresols and all should be handled with care.
+Most of these commercial products contain cresols and all should be handled with care, according to national legislation.
 Manufacturers' instructions should be strictly followed to ensure maximum efficacy and to minimise environmental and health risks.

-Efficient chemical disinfection in households where pets live in close proximity to people is an unrealistic approach because efficient products contain rather aggressive chemicals.
-Prevention of patent infection in pets (see previous chapters) will avoid environmental contamination with infective stages of parasites.
-Transmission of zoonotic parasites to persons living in the same household is avoidable by observance of reasonable hygiene.
+Efficient chemical disinfection in households where pets live in close proximity to people is challenging because effective products often contain rather aggressive chemicals so choosing an appropriate product with sufficient efficacy that does not destroy surfaces is mandatory.
+Prevention of patent infections in pets (see previous chapters) will avoid environmental contamination with infective stages of parasites.
+Transmission of zoonotic parasites to persons living in the same household is avoidable by observance of reasonable hygiene (including food hygiene in the case of T. gondii).